alexmorenograu/vormix/ROADMAP.md

 - Relation ✅

 # Nexts

-Better Relation component
-(separate real value from visible value)
+Better Relation component(separate real value from visible value) Use VDatePicker and stop using primeVue/Calendar Styler adaptable

-Actions in JS

-- Save
-- Reset

-Styler adaptable